fls-bioinformatics-core/galaxy-tools/tools/rnachipintegrator/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
-1.0.3.0    - Update to ``RnaChipIntegrator`` version 1.0.3
-1.0.2.0    - Update to ``RnaChipIntegrator`` version 1.0.2 (fixes bug with
+1.0.3.1    - Fetch dependencies from conda if not otherwise satisfied 1.0.3.0    - Update to ``RnaChipIntegrator`` version 1.0.3 1.0.2.0    - Update to ``RnaChipIntegrator`` version 1.0.2 (fixes bug with
              zero or blank cutoff)